 The logo will obviously go on all your marketing materials; but, adding to it, it will also be used in your clothing range where it will speak out loud about your brand.
 Hence, you need to decide where will the logo be placed in your products and on what kind of material will it be printed.
 This is to ensure, that finally when placed on the product your logo looks exactly the way it was designed.

 d.
 Look for what kind of logos you can have

 The first motive should be, to break the industry clutter.
 Most of the clothing brands tend to go for a simple typographic wordmark logo, which carries the name of the proprietor.
 You can analyze the trend and actually break it.
 Your design agency partners can help you ponder around – do you need an emblem/badge logo?
 Can you use a mascot?
 Should you have an abstract theme?
 All of these would ultimately help you differentiate your brand.

 e.
 Ensure to get your logo trademarked and registered

 Now, once put on your products have been shipped to the market with your logo shining on them, your logo becomes an asset.
-The first thing you should be doing to protect your asset is get it trademarked and registered with the authorities, so it may not be replicated elsewhere.
+The first thing you should be doing to protect your asset is to get it trademarked and registered with the authorities, so it may not be replicated elsewhere.

 A great logo is the first step to creating an awesome brand.
-Your brand will be built on your operational values to make your customers feel good while wearing your clothing brand, and this should simply be reflected your logo.
+Your brand will be built on your operational values to make your customers feel good while wearing your clothing brand, and this should simply be reflected in your logo.